RuneAudio/Docs/docs/troubleshooting/rpi-troubleshooting.md

 ##Config.txt settings

 The Raspberry Pi does not detect all possible hardware options on its own.
 Some hardware settings are in /boot/config.txt, which can be edited on the same PC used to flash the SD card before the card is installed in a Pi.
-The method used to identify and configure added hardware starting with Raspberry Pi 2 is called Device Trees.
+Starting with the Pi 2, the method used to identify and configure added hardware is called a Device Tree, and the hardware setting found in config.txt is called "device_tree_overlay".

-The file /boot/config.txt can also be edited on the Pi, by logging in from a local console or a remote terminal interface (ssh on Linux, or PuTTY on Windows).
+The file /boot/config.txt can also be edited on the Pi, from a local console or a remote terminal interface (ssh on Linux, or PuTTY on Windows).
+Example:

+        # nano /boot/config.txt

 For detailed information on other config.txt settings, such as setting HDMI monitor format, please read the official Raspberry Pi documentation: